brockpetrie/abitty/README.md

 ---

 MIT license, do whatever you want with it.
-Contributes welcome.
+Contributions welcome.

 Like it?
 Love it?
 Donate a few dollars to your local humane society for the fluffies 🐶🐱